Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 Since you’ll take damage from all 3 bombs if they explode on their own, you need to detonate them before the next round goes out.

-However, if your group is coordinated enough and has sufficient cheeses at their disposal, you can stack them up on top of each other and have the person with the cheese stand in them to blow them all up.
+Regardless, they can still be cheesed with more traditional abilities like Force Shroud | Resilience, Supercommando Implant, etc. If your group is coordinated enough and has sufficient cheeses at their disposal, you can stack them up on top of each other and have the person with the cheese stand in them to blow them all up.

 If you’re stacking, start to the side of the bridge to Orbital Core and move as a group out of the mines counterclockwise (assuming you start with the bridge to your left).
 Standing on the outside of the platform reduces the chance that you’ll have to move out of the Mining Laser.